mbcraft/frozen/README.md

 Also, the folder /framework/core/tests/ should be writable too.

+Tests :

+Tests are implemented using simpletest framework, included with this framework.
-You can check the unit tests pointing your browser to :
+You can run/check the unit tests pointing your browser to :

 http://virtual_host_name/framework/core/tests/all_tests.php

+Some tests are not enabled by default (db).

 Also various utilities are present in the framework/utilities folder.